What are your plans for your 26th birthday?

 What the Health Reform Law says about Dependent Coverage

 Dependents now have until age 26 to obtain their own coverage, extended from the prior cutoff of age 23.

-For the past several years, since the Affordable Care Act began planting its seeds, one of the key changes in health care was giving children who are on their parents’ (or a parent’s) health plan until they are 26 to obtain their own coverage, giving a several-year extension.
-This applies to all private health insurance that provides coverage to dependents, including through your parent’s employer, or an individual health plan.
-A dependent child is allowed to stay on a parent’s plan even if they are married, not living with their parents, attending school, earning their own income, and eligible for coverage through their workplace.
+This applies to all private and public health insurance covering dependents, including employer group or individual health plans.
+A dependent child is allowed to stay on a parent’s plan even if they are married, not living with their parents, attending school, earning their own income and eligible for coverage through their workplace.

 Individual Health Insurance